-With its lightweight, easy to absorb formula, this serum is designed for most skin types to achieve immediate radiant skin, providing hydration, fights expression lines, and encourages cell renewal.
+With its lightweight, easy to absorb formula, this serum is designed for most skin types to achieve immediate radiant skin, providing hydration, fighting expression lines, and encouraging cell renewal.

 Here’s the complete list of the key ingredients found in the Face Sculpt Serum by Dr Nina:

 AQUA, GLYCERIN, ALCOHOL DENAT, SODIUM POLYACRYLATE, PROPANEDIOL, DIMETHICONE, GLYCERETH-26, ISONONYL ISONONANOATE, NIACINAMIDE, GLYCOLIC ACID, PALMITOYL TRIPEPTIDE-38, SALICYLIC ACID, SODIUM HYALURONATE CROSSPOLYMER, CURCUMA LONGA CALLUS LYSATE, COMMIPHORA MUKUL RESIN EXTRACT, GOSSYPIUM HERBACEUM CALLUS CULTURE, ALTEROMONAS FERMENT EXTRACT, SODIUM HYALURONATE, SUCROSE PALMITATE, BUTYLENE

 - Ethically Sourced Extract

 - ARABIAN COTTON 1%: Broad-spectrum protection against photo-aging.